 Bitcoin mining isn’t easy; like mining for gold, it requires a lot of patience and resources.
 But if you want to try your hand at it, some countries provide a better opportunity than others.
 So where should you go to become a successful Bitcoin miner?
 These six countries offer the best balance of low capital investment per coin and favorable regulatory environments:

 To Mine Bitcoin or Buy Bitcoin?

 In order for a country to be a good potential host for cryptocurrency miners, it has to be cheaper to digitally mine BTC than to buy Bitcoin.
-Otherwise, it makes more financial sense to buy cryptocurrency and speculate on its price through crypto exchanges.
+Otherwise, it makes more financial sense to buy cryptocurrency and speculate on its price through crypto exchanges like Coinmama.

 For anyone who wants to know how to get cryptocurrency through mining, that means setting up shop where the average investment per Bitcoin mined is as low as possible.